valancej/Anchore-Slack-Notifications/README.md

 In this example, I have subscribed to a particular tag and am listening for 'policy_eval' changes.
 From the documentation:

 "This class of notification is triggered if a Tag to which a user has subscribed has a change in its policy evaluation status.
 The policy evaluation status of an image can be one of two states: Pass or Fail.
 If an image that was previously marked as Pass changes status to Fail or vice-versa then the policy update notification will be triggered."

+## Azure Function Code

+I kept this as minimal as possible in order to keep it open ended.
+In short, Anchore will be sending out the notification data to the webhook endpoint we've specified, we just need to write some code to consume it, and then send it to Slack.

+You can view the code here: https://raw.githubusercontent.com/valancej/Anchore-Slack-Notifications/master/index.js

+Quick note: In the example, the alert to Slack is very basic.
+However, feel free to experiment with the data that Anchore send out and configure the code to your choosing.